What Is Chiari Malformation?

 Symptoms of Type II Chiari malformation include:

 Some Chiari malformations don’t cause symptoms, and therefore don’t require treatment.
 However, others cause a wide range of symptoms.
-The Gillette Children’s Specialty Healthcare team of experts works with specialists to diagnose the condition in your child.
+The Gillette Children’s team of experts works with specialists to diagnose the condition in your child.

 Next, we partner closely with you to find the best treatment plan.
 Because Chiari malformation affects each child differently, we offer a wide range of tests, treatments and services for affected children, teens and adults.
 We start with a review of your child’s medical history.
 Some of the tests we might use to diagnose Chiari malformation include an MRI scan of the brain and/or CT scan.